PyromancerBoom/cs2040s-examples-ay23-24s2/README.md

 ## Tutorial Demos

-These code snippets below are intended to provide and give a glimpse of how to implement some concepts.
+These code snippets below are intended to supplement and give a glimpse of how to implement some concepts.

 As such they might differ slightly from official solutions.
 So, you're encouraged you to use your critical thinking skills while exploring these demos.

 If you spot any errors or have any suggestions, feel free to share them with us by opening an issue :)